thirdweb-example/community-rewards/README.md

 res.status(200).json({ thirdwebMembership: thirdwebDiscordMembership });
 ```

-We make a `fetch` request on the client to this API route:
+We then make a `fetch` request on the client to this API route on the [index.js](/pages/index.js) file:

 ```jsx
 // This is simply a client-side check to see if the user is a member of the discord in /api/check-is-in-server